open-telemetry/semantic-conventions/docs/http/http-spans.md

 **[1]:** If and only if it's different than `http.request.method`.

-**[2]:** If response status code was sent or received and status indicates an error according to [HTTP span status definition](/docs/http/http-spans.md), `error.id` SHOULD be set to the canonical [Reason Phrase](https://www.rfc-editor.org/rfc/rfc2616.html#section-6.1.1) corresponding to the returned status code or to `_OTHER`.
+**[2]:** If the response status code was sent/received and the status indicates an error according to the [HTTP span status definition](/docs/http/http-spans.md), `error.id` SHOULD be set to the canonical [Reason Phrase](https://www.rfc-editor.org/rfc/rfc2616.html#section-6.1.1) corresponding to the returned status code, otherwise it SHOULD be set `_OTHER`.

-If request fails with an error before or after status code was sent or received, such error SHOULD be recorded on `error.id` attribute.
+If the request fails with an error before or after the status code was sent or received, such error SHOULD be recorded on `error.id` attribute.
 The description SHOULD be predictable and SHOULD have low cardinality.
 Instrumentations SHOULD document the list of errors they report.